jkriege2/JKQtPlotter/examples/simpletest_paramscatterplot_image/README.md

-# Example (JKQTPLotter): Draw an Artistic Image with a Parametrized Scatter Graph {#JKQTPLotterParamScatterImage}
+# Example (JKQTPlotter): Draw an Artistic Image with a Parametrized Scatter Graph {#JKQTPlotterParamScatterImage}
 This project (see `./examples/simpletest_paramscatterplot_image/`) demonstrates the capabilities of `JKQTPXYParametrizedScatterGraph` to display parametrized scatters in a rectangular arrangement.
 See the test program in [`test/simpletest_paramscatterplot`](../simpletest_paramscatterplot) for a basic example of the capabilities of `JKQTPXYParametrizedScatterGraph`.

 In this example, we load an image, convert it to greyscale and store it, together with x/y-coordinate-vectors in the datastore.
 Then a `JKQTPXYParametrizedScatterGraph` is used to draw the image as a pointilistic artwork, where each pixel is represented by a disk.
 The color of the disk is chosen from a color-palette, based on the grey-value.
 The size of each disk is chosen from the inverse grey value.